“Will Newer Two Way Radios Work with Older Technology?”

 - It’s important to note that there are different aspects to the digital platform, depending on the radio brand you choose.
 Motorola, for example, uses what is known as TDMA digital mode while other brands such as ICOM use FDMA.

-These different digital modes will not work together, so it’s best to talk to Nova Communications about getting the right technology for your team if you’re looking to add to your digital fleet.
+These different digital modes will not work together, so it’s best to talk to us about getting the right technology for your team if you’re looking to add to your digital fleet.